oddballteam/rails_challenge/README.md

 # EFIN Calculator

-The EFIN calculator allows a user to enter their age, and their income and see their EFIN appear below
+The EFIN calculator allows multiple users to enter their household size and their income and see their EFIN appear below.

 ## Requirements